cambridge-ceu/csd3/systems/ceuadmin.md

 The module files are defined at **/usr/local/Cluster-Config/modulefiles/ceuadmin**.

 Ideally, software with large size / reference data will be available from /rds/project/jmmh2/software.
-However, CEU users will be able to use ANNOVAR, ensembl-vep, OpenMS, polyphen, KentUtils linking internal projects/personal space (additional requests need to be made).
+However, CEU users will be able to use
+ANNOVAR, ensembl-vep, OpenMS, polyphen, KentUtils/MAGMA/Pascal/VEGASV2/fgwas/locuszoom linking internal projects/personal space (additional requests need to be made).
 Further information is avaiiable from **doc/README.md, README.html**.
 A large collection of R packages (1,258 as of November 2022) is linked with ceuadmin/R/4.2.2, the latest R distribution, please drop an email to <jhz22@medschl.cam.ac.uk> for access.
 The original list prior to mid-November 2022 is given below[^original].

 ---